Researchers say cancer cells have a unique reaction to a gold-based solution in their tests.

 The scientists developed a methodology that allowed them to see pattern changes in DNA caused by cancer cells “at the whole genome level within minutes,” according to a university press release.

-In the United States, where both men and women have a nearly 4-in-10 chance of developing cancer in their lifetimes, according to the American Cancer Society, such a test could revolutionize early detection and treatment of the deadly disease.
+In the United States, where both men and women have a nearly 4-in-10 chance of developing cancer in their lifetimes, according to the

 Cancer isn’t a single illness with one definable set of behaviors and characteristics.